top of page

 11月3日読了時間: 6分

-The Curse of Excellence: How Winning "Professor of the Year" Twice Killed My Enrollment
+No.5 The Curse of Excellence: How Winning "Professor of the Year" Twice Killed My Enrollment

 There's a peculiar irony in academia that nobody warns you about: sometimes, being recognized as exceptional at teaching is the kiss of death for your course enrollment.
 I learned this lesson the hard way—twice.